radian-software/straight.el/README.md

 modified.
 To learn more, see the documentation on [configuring the installation of straight.el][straight.el-recipe].

+#### Debugging

+On macOS, you may receive an error:

+    Could not create connection to raw.githubusercontent.com:443

+This is due to a shortcoming in Emacs which prevents it from recognizing the system SSL certificates.
+To fix it, install the `libressl` package from [Homebrew] and add the following code to your init-file before the bootstrap snippet:

+    (with-eval-after-load 'gnutls
+      (add-to-list 'gnutls-trustfiles "/usr/local/etc/libressl/cert.pem"))

 ### Install packages

 Out of the box, you can install any package listed on [MELPA] or